 \subsection{Probing sublayers through knockout}

-To locate the mechanisms for retrieving figurative meanings from the model’s parameters, we knock out the activations at idiom span tokens by replacing them with their mean values computed over all $s_a$.
+To locate the mechanisms for retrieving figurative interpretations, we knock out the activations at idiom span tokens by replacing them with their mean values computed over all $s_a$.
 By knocking out the activations across each layer, we assess how the probabilities of predicting specific candidate tokens ($\Delta F(s_a), \, \Delta L(s_a)$) change.
-To narrow down the points to which we can ascribe a functional role for a specific computation component, we limit the intervention to the MLP and MHSA in each block.
+To narrow down the points to which we can ascribe a functional role for a specific computation component, we limit the intervention to a MLP and MHSA in each block.